Bengali cuisine: Fish

-Fish is a core part of the Bengali diet, and is the main source of protein.
+Fish is a core part of the Bengali diet, and is generally eaten with rice as a substantial course.
 Bengalis typically use freshwater and brackish fish when making meals.
 Spices are used heavily in the preparation of fish, and the fish is usually served either as a curry or a fried steak.
 Popular fish curries include boal, rohu, ilish, and pabda.

 One tradition includes the left side of the cidal fish being cooked in oil.